Ria424/developers-animatesdk-docs/Library_object/Library14.md

 #### Description

-Method; selects or deselects all items in the library.
+Method; Selects or deselects all items in the library.

 #### Example